ashleychontos/pySYD/docs/guidelines.rst

 .. _guidelines/feature:

-&rightarrow; Have an idea for a new feature or functionality?
+:raw-html:`&rightarrow;` Have an idea for a new feature or functionality?

 You can _request_ a new feature by submit an issue to our GitHub Repository.
 If you would like to _implement_ a new feature, please submit an issue with